-The Canadian Federation of Independent Business’s (CFIB) 2022 Provincial Red Tape Report Card grades two major areas of regulatory performance: regulatory accountability, and regulatory burden.
-Within this framework, governments with the highest overall scores are those that have a comprehensive measure of their regulatory burden, maintain some form or regulatory budget, and are making efforts to minimize red tape, and which display evidence that red tape reduction and regulatory modernization are a government priority that is championed by the Premier/Prime Minister and cabinet.
+The Canadian Federation of Independent Business’s (CFIB) 2023 Red Tape Report Card grades three major areas of regulatory performance: regulatory accountability, regulatory burden, and political priority.
+Within this framework, governments with the highest overall scores are those that have a comprehensive measure of their regulatory burden, maintain some form or regulatory budget, are making efforts to minimize red tape, and which display evidence that red tape reduction and regulatory modernization are a government priority that is championed by the Premier/Prime Minister and cabinet.
 For details on how scores were calculated, and the changes applied to the methodology since the 2022 edition of the Report Card, refer to the Methodology section in Appendix E.

 Grades are highest for the accountability section of the report card.
 Most provinces now have some form of measurement, reporting, budgeting, and make regulatory documents accessible to the public (in some form), generating several “A” grades where there were none when we first published our report card over a decade ago.
-This section of the report card represents 60 per cent of the overall grade.
+This section of the report card represents 40% of the overall grade.

 - Score: 10 is best, 0 is worst.
 Using a weighting scheme, the three subindex scores are combined into a single score that allows for a ranking of provincial governments from best (highest score) to worst (lowest score).
-In order of importance, the different areas are assigned the following weights: regulatory accountability ─60%, regulatory burden ─ 40%.
+The different areas are assigned the following weights: regulatory accountability ─ 40%, regulatory burden ─ 40%, and political priority ─ 20%.

 - Grade: A, A-: 8.7-10 (Excellent performance); B+, B, B-: 7.5-8.6 (Good performance); C+, C, C-: 6.0-7.4 (Satisfactory performance); D: 5-5.9 (Less than satisfactory performance); F: 0-4.9 (Unsatisfactory performance).